phaneesh/riemann-bundle/README.md

 ### DC Aware

 The bundle can be configured to have DC (Data Center) awareness for the metrics pushed.
-Unlike the host and the prefix, it however is not a mandatory parameter.
-Nevertheless, if a DC id is passed in the riemann config, the metrics take the following form
+It is an optional parameter in the riemannConfig and if passed the metrics take the following form
 > mydc.mycompany.myenvironment.myservice.${metric}

 where ${metric} denotes the actual metric and ``mydc`` the respective